isaacnmm/pestpolicy-hugo2XX/content/posts/can-you-drink-alkaline-water-everyday/index.md

 - water
 layout: post
 ---
 Can you drink alkaline [water](https://pestpolicy.com/best-water-tables-for-1-year-old/) every day?
-Alkaline water contains a pH that's higher than 7 - regular tap water has a� pH of between 6.5 to 8.5 on the pH scale -
+Alkaline water contains a pH that's higher than 7 - regular tap water has a pH of between 6.5 to 8.5 on the pH scale -
 [according to EPA](https://www.epa.gov/sdwa/drinking-water-regulations-and-contaminants)
 .